team-lazarus/theseus/README.md

-# Thesus
+# Theseus

-The one who traverses the Labrynth, this is a reinforcement learning agent & pipeline to play the game [Labrynth](https://github.com/team-lazarus/labrynth)
+The one who traverses the Labyrinth, this is a reinforcement learning agent & pipeline to play the game [Labyrinth](https://github.com/team-lazarus/labyrinth)

 ## Table of Contents